Husam Musa: Honours

-Husam was earlier conferred the Dato' Paduka Jiwa Mahkota Kelantan award which carries the title Dato when he was an exco in 2006 by the previous Sultan Ismail Petra of Kelantan but the award was revoked by his son, Sultan Muhammad V in February 2018.
+Husam was earlier conferred the Dato' Paduka Jiwa Mahkota Kelantan award which carries the title Dato when he was an exco in 2006 by Sultan Ismail Petra but the award was revoked by his son, Sultan Muhammad V in February 2018.
 On 13 October 2018, Husam was awarded Darjah Mulia Seri Melaka by Tuan Yang Terutama Yang Dipertua Negeri Melaka which carries the title Datuk.